 - Positive Lifestyle Scholarship

-A Scholarship Committee composed of K-State faculty, graduate students, and staff from our office screens all applications.
+A Scholarship Committee comprised of K-State faculty/staff, graduate students, and SAC staff screens all applications.
 The Committee reviews each student's essay, grade point average, the individual scholarship requirements, and financial need to determine the best candidates for each scholarship.